Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 The above ewample shows how to check the value of an argument is valid.

-The detailed working of actions is decribed in :ref:`dev_driv_actions` section.
+The detailed working of actions is described in :ref:`dev_driv_actions` section.
 Just like  features several classes of actions exist and are describe in the API.
 Actions support advanced customization just like features which are described in section :ref:`dev_driv_advanced`